-Where intervention (e.g. Speech and Language, 1:1 Floppy's Phonics) is required - due to the adaptations having no/little improvement - pupils will be added to the SEND register and an IEP will be completed.
-Then, we will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress, through termly meetings with the school SENDCo, class teachers and parents and through whole school pupil progress meetings.
+Where intervention (e.g. Speech and Language) is required - due to the adaptations having no/little improvement - pupils will be added to the SEN register and an IEP will be completed.
+Then, we will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress, through termly meetings with the school SENCo, class teachers and parents and through whole school pupil progress meetings.